DevNoval/School-Project---TouchTyping/README.md

 # Pre-release

 ## 0.1 - 12.09.25
-- Remaking the website from start
+- Remaked the website from start
+- Renamed the website from Script Kiddie to Speedy Typist

 ## 0.2 - 13.09.25
 - Added quotes and words mode